Notebooks-Now/submission-instructions/metadata.md

 * explain which metadata is required and it's format
 * explain how to add that metadata, with examples for both MyST Markdown and Quarto
+* explain any jats & meca specific setup that is required

 ```